 Being connected to nature can help us re-balance, maintain wellness and provide fresh perspectives where we can sometimes feel lost.
 A calmness to replace the chaos if you like.
-As a natural healer, nature has a big part to play in all our lives, and as humans, we have a crucial role in maintaining the balance.
+As a natural healer, nature has a big part to play in all our lives, and as humans, we have a crucial role in maintaining it.

 We know that climate change, the way we're using earth's resources, how we care for the very creatures that help our very existence are all important factors where we should all 'do our bit' to help.
 When I was young, I was fortunate enough to have a family of farmers, who cared for the land, nature and animals that served it.
 I learnt a lot about being resourceful, caring for nature and learning life skills.
 It certainly helped me appreciate it.

-At 37 year old, with a young daughter, I feel very lucky to be surrounded by parks, nature reserves and wild countryside I live so close to.
+I feel very lucky to be surrounded by parks, nature reserves and wild countryside I live so close to.
 As my daughter grows, I want her to appreciate all the natural world offers.
 The beauty it provides, and the kindness we should show it.
 So, fingers crossed I teach her well! :-)

 Campa-vanning and creativity

 There is no doubt that the campervan lifestyle and its connection to nature has grown on me as I've grown older, there's definitely something in the free living it provides! no really, there is!

 We've had our campervan for over 7 years, and I can honestly say, I love it.
 A home on wheels - you can literally go anywhere!
 The sense of freedom and feeling completely immersed in your surroundings, and in nature, is good for the soul.